-There are others too, like BMW's naked R1200R, Ducati's sports touring range (which are far more "sports" than "touring").
+There are others too, like BMW's naked R1200R, from Ducati's sport-touring range (which are far more "sports" than "touring").

 Compared to all of those — well, the BMW has advantages and disadvantages.

-- Engine simplicity: It's an almost-naked opposed twin with no water cooling.
+- Engine simplicity: The R1200S is an almost-naked opposed twin with no water cooling.
 There's very little to fix, and it's easy to access.
 If you need to do a valve job there's nothing to remove and you can do it very quickly compared to a Ducati, for example.
 The Honda will need all its fairings to come off, and then you have four cylinders.

 - Sportiness: Compared to the BMW R1200GS, the R1200S is a lot sportier.
-It's much more suited to, for example, a track day or a day out in the mountains.
+The R1200S is much more suited to, for example, a track day or a day out in the mountains.
 Of course, the R1200GS is no slouch and a good rider could keep up.
 It was on my shortlist (but I didn't see a good one come up at the time I was looking).